|World Cup 1998|

 DM: Didier Deschamps

-He was only the second captain in history to lift the three big trophies: the Champions League trophy, the World Cup trophy and the European Championship trophy.
-The prime of his career was spent with Marseille and Juventus, where he won a Champions League for each club.
+Didier Deschamps was only the second player in history to captain his team to lift the three big trophies: the Champions League trophy, the World Cup trophy and the European Championship trophy.
+He started his career with Nantes.
+The prime of his career was spent with Marseille and Juventus, where he won a Champions League for both club.
+He earned 103 caps between 1989 ands 2000, and was the captain of 1998 World Cup winning team for France.

+Tigana played 52 times for France.
 He was a member of the great French side of the 1980's.
 He won the Euro 1984 playing in the famous "Magic Square".
+He also went to the 1982 and 1986 Wolrd Cup Finals.
 He played with Bordeaux for eight years, winning three league titles and three French Cups.
+He also spent time with Toulon, Lyon and Marseille.

 CM: Alain Giresse

-He was the French footballer of the year in 1982, 1983 and 1987.
-He was part of the "Magic Square" that won the European Cup n 1984.
+Alain Giresse was the French footballer of the year in 1982, 1983 and 1987.
+He was part of the "Magic Square" alongside Michel Platini, Luis Fernández and Jean Tigana that won the European Cup in 1984.
 He also played in the WC finals in 1982 and 1986.
-He played with Tigana at Bordeaux, a side that dominated French football in that period.
+For his club career, he played with Tigana at Bordeaux, a side that dominated French football in that period.
+He also played with Mariselle.

 CM: Patrick Vieira

+He started his career with Cannes.
 He is an Arsenal all-time great.
 He won three Premier League titles and four FA Cups.
 In England. he was famous for his rivalry with Roy Keane.
+He later played with Juventus, Inter Milan and Manchester City.
 With "Les Bleus", he won the WC in 1998 and European Championship in 2000.
 He earned 107 caps.

 AM: Michel Platini